Basis-Theory-Labs/react-native-example/README.md

 # react-native-example

-This repo shows a working example of our Basis Theory elements running on React Native.
+This repo shows a working example of our Basis Theory elements running on React Native via the React Native bridge.
 To get started run `yarn start` and follow the prompts to run on iOS or Android.

 :warning: While this example works fine, the new